Non-Cash Employee Award and Other Gifts Guide

 • Forgetting to submit original receipts with a reimbursement or payment request.

-• Forgetting to forward the completed Direct Payment Form (Excel_PC | Excel_MAC | PDF) to the divisional funding authorizer for review and approval.
+• Forgetting to forward the completed Direct Payment form to the divisional funding authorizer for review and approval.

-• Forgetting to include account code (FOAPAL) information on the Direct Payment Form.
+• Forgetting to include account code (FOAPAL) information on the Direct Payment form.

 • Forgetting to sign the reimbursement or payment request.